GenericMappingTools/gmt/doc/rst/source/xyz2grd.rst

     gmt xyz2grd raw.b -Dm/m/m/1/0 -Graw.nc -R0/100/0/100 -I1 -V -Z -bi3f

-To make a grid file from the raw binary USGS DEM (short integer scanline-oriented data topo30. on the NGDC global relief Data CD-ROM, with values of -9999 indicate missing data, one must on some machine reverse the byte-order.
-On such machines (like Sun, use
+To make a grid file from the raw binary USGS DEM (short integer scanline-oriented data topo30.b on the NGDC global relief Data CD-ROM, with values of -9999 indicate missing data, one must on some machine reverse the byte-order.
+On such machines (like Sun), use

-    gmt xyz2grd topo30. -Dm/m/m/1/0 -Gustopo.nc -R234/294/24/50 -I30s -N-9999 -B -ZTLhw
+    gmt xyz2grd topo30.b -Dm/m/m/1/0 -Gustopo.nc -R234/294/24/50 -I30s -di-9999 -ZTLhw

 Say you have received a binary file with 4-byte floating points that were written on a machine of different byte-order than yours.
 You can